Interview: As a doctor in Ukraine

 Everything becomes worse.
 Warfare does not stop, Russia is constantly shelling Ukrainian territories along the front line, capturing more and more new territories and destroying everything in its path, and also regularly attacks with missiles deep into the country.
 People become drained.

-are stationed in three cities in eastern Ukraine.
+which are stationed in three cities in eastern Ukraine

 How has your experience of the work been?